killermann/facilitator-cards/content/blog/why-are-these-so-expensive.md

 author = "Sam Killermann"
 categories = "About the Cards" date = 2020-03-05T17:56:00Z
-description = "A response to a comment on our kickstarter, and explanation of what went into the price of the Facilitator Cards." draft = true featured_image = "" images = []
+description = "A response to a comment on our Kickstarter, and explanation of what went into the price of the Facilitator Cards." draft = true featured_image = "" images = []